-Built in 1966, by Bollinger Machine Ship and Shipyard of Lockport, Louisiana (hull #55) as the Gulf Tiger for Gulf Mississippi Marine Incorporated of Houston, Texas.
+Built in 1966, by the Bollinger Machine Shop and Shipyard Incorporated of Lockport, Louisiana (hull #55) as the Gulf Tiger for Gulf Mississippi Marine Incorporated of Houston, Texas.

 In 1976, the tug was acquired by Defelice Marine Towing Company of Lake Charles, Louisiana.
 Where she was renamed as the Demarco X.

 In 1977, the tug was acquired by the Knappton Towboat Company of Astoria, Oregon.
 Where she was renamed as the Siegfried Tiger.